dilyabareeva/quanda/README.md

 - **Mislabeled Data Detection** ([Koh and Liang, 2017](https://proceedings.mlr.press/v70/koh17a.html)): Computes the proportion of noisy training labels detected as a function of the percentage of inspected training samples.
 The samples are inspected in order according to their global TDA ranking, which is computed using local attributions.
 This produces a cumulative mislabeling detection curve.
 We expect to see a curve that rapidly increases as we check more of the training data, thus we compute the area under this curve

-- **Shortcut Detection** ([Koh and Liang, 2017](https://proceedings.mlr.press/v70/koh17a.html)): Assuming a known [shortcut](https://www.nature.com/articles/s42256-020-00257-z), or [Clever-Hans](https://www.nature.com/articles/s41467-019-08987-4) effect has been identified in the model, this metric evaluates how effectively a TDA method can identify shortcut samples as the most influential in predicting cases with the shortcut artifact.
+- **Shortcut Detection** ([Yolcu et al., 2024](https://arxiv.org/abs/2402.12118)): Assuming a known [shortcut](https://www.nature.com/articles/s42256-020-00257-z), or [Clever-Hans](https://www.nature.com/articles/s41467-019-08987-4) effect has been identified in the model, this metric evaluates how effectively a TDA method can identify shortcut samples as the most influential in predicting cases with the shortcut artifact.
 This process is referred to as _Domain Mismatch Debugging_ in the original paper.

 - **Mixed Datasets** ([Hammoudeh and Lowd, 2022](https://dl.acm.org/doi/abs/10.1145/3548606.3559335)): In a setting where a model has been trained on two datasets: a clean dataset (e.g. CIFAR-10) and an adversarial (e.g. zeros from MNIST), this metric evaluates how well the model ranks the importance (attribution) of adversarial samples compared to clean samples when making predictions on an adversarial example.